dapr/docs/getting-started/getting-started.md

 > For Windows, create a directory and add this to your System PATH.
 For example create a directory called `c:\dapr` and add this directory to your path, by editing your system environment variable.

-## Running Dapr in standalone mode
+## Installing Dapr in standalone mode

 ### Install Dapr runtime using the CLI
 Install Dapr by running `dapr init` from a command prompt